nickfargo/omicron/README.md

 // ]
 ```

-The data is different, but it still records *the exact same information*.
-This is because the history elements are relative, and our perspective has changed after having moved `forward` four times — whereas the object initially contained the information needed to step forward in the timeline, viewing the timeline now from `index=4`, its elements instead contain the information needed to step back to the original empty object at `index=0`.
+The data is different, but it still records the exact same information.
+This is because the history elements are relative, and our perspective has changed after having moved `forward` four times — whereas the object initially contained the information needed to step forward in the timeline, viewing the timeline now from `index = 4`, its elements instead contain the information needed to step back to the original empty object at `index = 0`.

 Traversing backward now: